Emily Temple, Viscountess Palmerston

-Emily Temple, Viscountess Palmerston (née Lamb, later Clavering-Cowper; 1787–1869), styled The Honourable Emily Lamb from 1787 to 1805 and Countess Cowper from 1805 to 1839, was a leading figure of the Almack's social set, sister to Prime Minister Lord Melbourne, wife to the 5th Earl Cowper, and subsequently wife to another Prime Minister Lord Palmerston.
+Emily Temple, Viscountess Palmerston (née Lamb, later Clavering-Cowper; 1787–1869), styled The Honourable Emily Lamb from 1787 to 1805 and Countess Cowper from 1805 to 1839, was a leading figure of the Almack's social set, sister of Prime Minister Lord Melbourne, wife of the 5th Earl Cowper, and subsequently wife of another Prime Minister Lord Palmerston.

 The Lamb family

 Emily was born in 1787 to Peniston Lamb and his wife, Elizabeth (née Milbanke).
 Due to her mother's numerous love affairs, her true paternity was never verified, and has been described as being "shrouded in mystery".
 The Lamb family had been politically prominent since the mid-18th century, reaching their zenith of influence in Emily's generation.
 Her father was made Viscount Melbourne in 1781.
 Her eldest brother William Lamb twice held the premiership of England, while another brother, Frederick Lamb, was a noted diplomat, and a third, George Lamb, was a minor playwright and journalist of the era.
 The Lambs were closely linked with the Whig party, and were intimates of Queen Victoria.